c1d3rdev/ChatHeads-Extensions/README.md

 ## Publishing

-In chathead's settings, I have a page to display the Available Extensions, then open them in Cydia (or Sileo).
-If you create an extension, let me know and I'll add it to the list of availible extensions!
+In ChatHeads’ settings, I have a page to display the Available Extensions, then open them in Cydia (or Sileo).
+If you create an extension, let me know and I'll add it to the list of available extensions!
 I can also deploy it to my repo if you're interested.

 If you have any questions, feel free to get in touch.